josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

 It's less secure, less trustworthy, more volatile, and overall just not something _anybody_ is as excited about as they were a week ago.
+People who spent the majority of their lives working on this software are leaving it.
+Professionals are looking at new tools to sell their clients.
+Major sites are considering changing platforms, when they wouldn't have before.

-The neighborhood we all lived in just got a bomb dropped on it, by a man who's enjoyed unchecked power as the head of every branch of the current government, as it were.
-And he _insists_ he's doing the right thing by us for dropping that bomb.
+The neighborhood we all lived in just rocked, by a man who's enjoyed unchecked power as the head of every branch of the current government, as it were.
+And he _insists_ he's doing the right thing by us for blowing up a whole bunch of our homes.
 (Forgive me, I know the metaphor is beleaguered by this point, but it seems apt.)

-Matt's clearly willing to burn it all down to score a pyrrhic victory, and that's not a power he or anybody else should ever have over a community this size.
+Matt's clearly willing to burn it all down to score a pyrrhic victory, and that's not a power he or anybody else should ever have over any community, let alone one this size.

 Matt has to go.